European Union Police Mission in Afghanistan: History

-EUPOL Afghanistan was launched in June 2007, following work by the German Police Project Office.
+EUPOL Afghanistan was launched in June 2007, under the leadership of the high-ranking officer of the Spanish Guardia Civil Mr. Francisco Rodriguez Lorenzo, as the first Acting Head of Mission on the ground, following work by the German Police Project Office.
 It established its headquarters in Kabul.
 The Mission deployed field offices in 11 Afghan provinces in 2008 and increased their number to 16 in 2009.
 EUPOL's field offices provided support to local Afghan counterparts, including provincial police commanders and prosecutors, covering the main areas of the Mission's mandate.
 After gradually closing down the majority of its field offices over the years, EUPOL also shut down its remaining field offices in Herat, Mazar-e-Sharif and Kabul in 2015.

 In May 2010, the Council of the European Union extended the Mission's mandate until May 2013, and in November 2012 again by another 18 months.
 In December 2014, the Council decided to extend the mandate until December 2016.

 Since its establishment, the Mission employed up to 350 international and over 200 national staff.
 The number of EUPOL staff gradually went down in the run-up to the closure of the Mission at the end of 2016.
 In December 2016, the mission consisted of approximately 112 international experts from 22 EU member states and 122 Afghan national staff members.